-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+What you must pay when you get Services that are covered for you these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care You pay: hospitals and other types of inpatient hospital services.
+Inpatient \$0 each day for days 1-5hospital care starts the day you are formally admitted to the (requires prior hospital with a doctor's order.
+The day before you are discharged is authorization/approval in advance to your last inpatient day. be covered) \$40 each day for days 6 - 20Covered services include but are not limited to: (requires prior Semi-private room (or a private room if medically authorization/approval in advance to necessary) be covered) Meals including special diets \$0 each day for days 21 - 90Regular nursing services (requires prior Costs of special care units (such as intensive care or authorization/approval in advance to coronary care units) be covered) Drugs and medications \$0 for days 91 beyond Lab tests (requires prior authorization/approval in advance to X-rays and other radiology services be covered) Necessary surgical and medical supplies Use of appliances, such as wheelchairs Copayments are per admission for Operating and recovery room costs each Medicare-covered stay in a Physical, occupational, and speech language therapy network hospital.
+Inpatient substance abuse services You are covered for unlimited days.
+Under certain conditions, the following types of transplants You must pay the inpatient hospital are covered: corneal, kidney, kidney-pancreatic, heart, liver, copayment for each admission lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will (inpatient stay). arrange to have your case reviewed by a Medicareapproved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If AvMed Medicare Circle provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If AvMed Medicare Choice provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.